Rookout/rookout-training/non-breaking-breakpoints.md

 > Note: If you would like to get a link to share this snapshot with other members of your team, you can click on the **Share** icon on the right side of the Message Data window.

-Congratulations, you've successfully set a **Non-Breaking Breakpoint** within the application and collected snapshot data from the application.
+Congratulations, you've successfully set a **Non-Breaking Breakpoint** and collected snapshot data from the running application.
 You're now ready to move on to [Section 5 - Editing Non-Breaking Breakpoints](./editing-breakpoints.md) where we will explore how you can start customizing how and when data is collected.